kpkpkpk/kpkpkpk/README.md

-- 👋 Hi, I’m @kpkpkpk and I'm junior android developer.
+- 👋 Hi, I’m Ponomarev Konstantin and I'm junior android developer.
 - Write code in java and kotlin
 - I completed courses at samsung it school with the best teacher